khan4019/github-profile-search/README.md

 ## General Guideline
 1. Feel free to use internet
 3. We recommend you to spend maximum two hours and submit as much as you can
 2. The project has angular material design incorporated.
-Feel free to use any component.
+Feel free to use it
 1. Before start coding
     *   Create a branch by using your full name
     *   When you are done, send a pull request